 Picture this: You pull up a quick graphical dashboard of what’s going on in your world of Revenue.
 Your dashboard highlights only your key concerns – revenue recognized to date on your open contracts with some of your biggest customers, the invoices matched to date on those contracts, and maybe the capitalized costs you’ve booked against those same contracts.
 You now know that for your company’s widget department alone you’re expecting to recognize 15% more revenue than you did last month.
 What changed?
 You simply click into any one of these open contracts or deferred revenue schedules to understand that a major customer renewed a long-term contract, and another sale came in for a hefty order or your best product.
 Now you can congratulate that sales associate, call that existing customer, and make sure all your remaining contracts are still smoothly underway.
 ASC 606 guidance?
 Complex allocations?
 Significant Financing Component?
 Exchange Rates?
 Not a concern.

 The only way to make this happen, though, is to find a solution that can provide those flexible dashboards and readily available reports as quickly as it recognizes the revenue.
-Reports should be updated in real time, to reflect the true balances in your Accounts Receivable, Deferred Revenue, and Sales accounts (among others).
+Reports should be updated in real-time, to reflect the true balances in your Accounts Receivable, Deferred Revenue, and Sales accounts (among others).
 What about contract assets and liabilities?
 These accounts that have created so much buzz amongst Revenue Accountants need to be handled and reported on autonomously as well.

 Now of course this all sounds ideal, but it couldn’t be that easy, right?
 Wrong.
 SOFTRAX Revenue Manager is fully integrated with a BI reporting tool that allows you to manage your business through strong and flexible analytics.
-Slicing and dicing data in the way that fits your evolving and growing business needs is crucial to your decision-making process, so why not invest in the solution that provides you with an intuitive tool to do so?
+Slicing and dicing data in a way that fits your evolving and growing business needs is crucial to your decision-making process, so why not invest in the solution that provides you with an intuitive tool to do so?

 Take the stress out of revenue management.
 Invest in a solution that provides a comprehensive reporting and analytics tool.
 Making the necessary changes to your internal systems mitigates security risks associated with human and technological resources.
 You should be focused on managing your revenues – not your spreadsheets.
+Contact us to learn how SOFTRAX can help your company.